5 Reasons Every AEC Firm Should Care about CMMC

 Effectively Manage CUI

-The five different maturity levels focus on the form and caliber of controlled unclassified information (CUI):
+The three different maturity levels focus on the form and caliber of controlled unclassified information (CUI):

 - Level 1: Safeguard Federal Contract Information (FCI)